RandyWeyer/Ryot-Ready-to-Import-Collections/README.md

 # Ryot Ready to Import Collections
 This repo contains no code.
 It contains several collections that are ready to be imported into [Ryot](https://github.com/IgnisDa/ryot) as Generic JSON.
+Data taken from https://www.kaggle.com/datasets/emirshn/igdb-dataset-for-data-mining-projects

 # Data Caveats
 I tried to remove most of the aftermarket and unreleased games.
 Some unlicensed games remain, but a lot of times the unlicensed games are an important part of the library, like with the Atari 2600 and NES.
 There's no keyword to sort those out completely, so they remain.